BlueBrain/NeuroM/doc/source/file_formats.rst

 The HDF5 morphology formats developed by the BBP represent the neuron as a tree of :ref:`sections<section-label>`.
-The specifications for the two versions of the format cn be found in `the HBP morphology format documentation page <https://developer.humanbrainproject.eu/docs/projects/morphology-documentation/0.0.2/index.html>`_.
+The specifications for the two versions of the format can be found in `the HBP morphology format documentation page <https://developer.humanbrainproject.eu/docs/projects/morphology-documentation/0.0.2/index.html>`_.

 NeuroLucida (experimental)
 --------------------------